hangnhat57/N8N-BDD-Automated-Function-Testing-Framework-NodeJS/README.md

 # N8N Automated Testing Framework in NodeJS

+**Descriptions**
+* Custom BDD automated testing framework using
+    * Protractor
+    * Cucumber
+    * Allure Report
+    * Multiple Cucumber HTML Report

 **Features**
+* `Wait for all web elements` even they are not Angular elements
 * Robust actions like `click`, `sendKeys` or `hover` which wait for their elements before the action is performed
 * Lots of `waitfor…` functions to avoid `sleep`
 * Helper to open and close windows, tabs, popups, etc